dusk-network/plonk/docs/notes-KZG10.md

 ==================

-PLONK can be constructed with different commitment schemes and does not requre solely homomorphic commitments.
+PLONK can be constructed with different commitment schemes and does not require solely homomorphic commitments.
 However, this library implements only homomorphic commitments for two reasons.
 One is their useful properties when